 My easy peach cobbler takes about 50 minutes to bake, but it is worth the wait!
 I don't even put ice cream on top.

-What is the difference between a peach cobbler, peach crisp, and a peach dump cake?
+The difference between a cobbler, crisp, and a dump cake?

 Not sure what the formal definitions of each are, but here's how I understand them to be different: